Glutamic Acid Decarboxylase (GAD65) Antibody Assay, Serum

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Reference values apply to all ages.

-Diabetic patients with polyendocrine disorders also generally have GAD65 antibody values > or =0.02 nmol/L.
+Diabetic patients with polyendocrine disorders also generally have glutamic acid decarboxylase (GAD65) antibody values > or =0.02 nmol/L.

 Values in patients who have type 1 diabetes without a polyendocrine or autoimmune neurologic syndrome are usually < or =0.02 nmol/L. Low titers (0.03-19.9 nmol/L) are detectable in the serum of approximately 80% of type 1 diabetic patients.
 Conversely, low titers are detectable in the serum of <5% of type 2 diabetic patients.

 Low titers are found in approximately 25% of patients with myasthenia gravis, Lambert-Eaton syndrome, and rarer autoimmune neurological disorders.
-Eight percent of healthy Olmsted County residents over age 50 have low positive values.
-These are not false positive; the antibodies are inhibited by unlabelled GAD65 antigen and are accompanied in at least 50% of cases by related organ-specific autoantibodies.
+Eight percent of healthy Olmsted County residents over age 50 have low-positive values.
+These are not false positive; the antibodies are inhibited by unlabeled GAD65 antigen and are accompanied in at least 50% of cases by related organ-specific autoantibodies.

 Values > or =0.03 nmol/L are consistent with susceptibility to autoimmune (type 1) diabetes and related endocrine disorders (thyroiditis and pernicious anemia).

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances